Kaslo May Long Weekend Celebrations

 May Days

-The annual May Days celebration in Kaslo, British Columbia started in 1892.
+The annual May Days celebration in Kaslo, BC, has been part of the fabric of this community since 1892.
 It highlights the diverse culture of Kaslo, and is one of the events that welcomes in the summer season.

 Every year, for three glorious, fun-filled days, the Kaslo & Area Chamber of Commerce serves as its proud host and steward.
 During May Days, dozens of arts and crafts vendors set up booths at Vimy Park to sell their wares alongside artisan food producers, craft beer, and other gourmet treats.